Call for Submissions

 Essay submissions are typically 1500-2500 words.
 We also invite proposals for scholarly or critical engagements in atypical formats such as interviews, art, or photography.
 We encourage approaches to this topic from scholars in cinema and media studies, anthropology, architecture, art and art history, communication, cultural studies, ecology, geography, literature, musicology, sociology, and other relevant fields.
-Email submissions, proposals, and inquiries to Issue Editors Greg Burris and Alston D’Silva at firstname.lastname@example.org.
-The deadline for full submissions is July 18, 2014.
+Email submissions, proposals, and inquiries to Issue Editors Greg Burris and Alston D’Silva at email@example.com.
+The deadline for full submissions has been EXTENDED to September 19, 2014.

 Submissions may look at a variety of topics including:

 - Theorizations and contextualizations of specific practices of protest.